MattE444/Portfolio-Projects-AWS/Assessment for Associate Support Engineer/readme.md

    ### What is Git and How to Make it Work for You!!
    by Matt Ellingsen

-   Have you ever wondered where the titles "Github" and "Gitlab" came from?
-Did you just think it was a form of Git'er done?
-Is Git a thing and how is it different from Gitlabs or Github?
-If you've ever wondered any of these questions then sit back while I explain to you the answers to these questions plus many more!!
+   Git is one of the most widely used tools in modern software development and has become the standard for controlling code changes.
+This post explains what Git is, how it works at a high level, and how platforms like GitHub and GitLab build on top of it.

    #### What is Git?
-   At its core Git is a versional control system for code and other documents.
+   At its core Git is a version control system for code and other documents.
 It allows you track changes to code and other files over time while also being able revert back to previous versions if necessary.
 Git is referred to as a distributed system because users are able to download the entire remote repository to their local system.
 They can then work on their own local repository while other users also making changes on their own local repositories.
-Users use a series of commands to create branches, commmits and merges on their local repository as well as re-updating their code with the remote "master" repository until ultimately pushes changes back to the master repository.
+Users use a series of commands to create branches, commits and merges on their local repository as well as re-updating their code with the remote "master" repository until ultimately pushes changes back to the main repository.

    #### What is Github and Gitlab?
    These are two platforms that both provide git as well as other supporting tools.
 They are very similar in that they are both spaces to store code and other information for developers to work on code.
 They both offer free and paid plans.
-They differ in that Github focuses on more of collaborative environment for sharing projects.
-GitLab is geared for more of a enterprise solution with more built in features for their customers.
+GitHub and GitLab both provide hosted Git repositories and collaboration tools.
+GitLab differentiates itself by offering an integrated DevSecOps platform that includes CI/CD, security scanning, and project management features in a single application.

   - Q3 Tools and Sources: